Wilson Irvine

-Wilson Henry Irvine (28 February 1869 – 1936) was a master American Impressionist landscape painter.
+Wilson Henry Irvine (28 February 1869 – 1936) was an American Impressionist landscape painter.

 Although most closely associated with the Old Lyme, Connecticut art colony headed by Florence Griswold, Irvine spent his early career near Chicago, a product of the School of the Art Institute of Chicago.
-Irvine also painted across Western Europe — where he produced outstanding American Impressionist versions of the local countryside.
+Irvine also painted across Western Europe, where he produced impressionist versions of the local countryside.